Photo: Packed house at AMC 2018, Edinburgh, representing 30+ different airlines & many OTA's

 ♦ What's new - will 2019 be the year that ground transport and the end-to-end journey come to pass?

-♦ Is your online customer experience to merchandise helping or hindering sales?
+♦ Is your online customer experience helping or hindering sales?

 ♦ Do you have the right people in the right jobs to understand and deliver what customers want?